 The results from the LSST will be freely available to scientists in the USA and Chile and to selected individuals elsewhere whose communities are contributing in some way to the LSST or to enabling follow-up observations for US and Chilean astronomers.
-Thanks to contributions from SAAO and several individual South African scientists, plus some funding from NRF and DSI, South Africa is able to appoint ten Principal Investigators (PIs), several of whom have already been appointed, together with their associated Junior Affiliates (students, postdocs and early career scientists).
+Thanks to contributions from SAAO and several individual South African scientists, plus some funding from NRF and DSI, South Africa is able to appoint ten Principal Investigators (PIs) together with their associated Junior Affiliates (students, postdocs and early career scientists).
+As of mid -2025 all PI slots are full, but some JA positions are still available.
+If you are interested please contact one of the PIs and/or the Program Manager.

 The South African LSST Programme is managed by the South African LSST Committee through the SA Program Lead and the Program Manager, who are based at SAAO.